bjornmeansbear/lectureScripts/ASustainableDesigner.md

 The message revolved around variants of “include sustainable thinking more authentically in your life (and through your life, into your design practice).”

 a “correct” style may be irrelevant when it comes to what sustainable graphic design should look like.
-Maybe it is just the message that matters.

-What comes to mind when you hear the phrase “sustainable design?”
-Brown paper?
-Soy Ink?
-Bamboo?
-Reuse?
-Is there a particular aesthetic?
-Is there a particular kind of client?
-Is there a particular product?
-Is there a particular visual trope or look or feel?
-How about a particular message?
-A particular manufacturing process?

 ±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±±